Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_power_apps_and_snowflake/getting_started_with_power_apps_and_snowflake.md

 ### Power Apps and Snowflake Integration

-The Power Apps connector for Snowflake was built by a customer as an open source project.
-It is a wrapper around the Snowflake SQL API that allows users of both platforms to read and write data to and from Snowflake from their Power Automate flows.
+The Power Apps connector is a wrapper around the Snowflake SQL API that allows users of both platforms to read and write data to and from Snowflake from their Power Automate flows.

 ### Prerequisites
 - Familiarity with [Snowflake](https://quickstarts.snowflake.com/guide/getting_started_with_snowflake/index.html#0) and a Snowflake account